FLClab/pySODA/README.md

     DIRECTORY : String containing the path to a folder containing 2 colors TIF files

     For spot detection:
-    SCALE_LIST : Scales to be used for wavelet transform for spot detection.
+    SCALE_LIST : (list) Scales to be used for wavelet transform for spot detection.
 [2] usually gives decent results.
     SCALE_THRESHOLD : Percent modifier of wavelet transform threshold

     For SODA analysis: